 Mindset Book Summary

 People with a growth mindset believe that wherever you start in life isn’t where you have to end up as long as you’re willing to work.
 Also, they are much more likely to put themselves forward and try new things.
-From the beginning, the author wants to be clear that no one is entirely a growth mindset or entirely fixed mindset.
+From the beginning, the author wants to be clear that no one is entirely a growth or fixed mindset.

-The point is that most people are somewhere along the scale, but also depending on the situation.
+The point is that most people are somewhere along the scale, depending on the situation.
 You might be more likely to have a growth mindset in one area and more like to have a fixed mindset and the other.
 So don’t start having a panic attack if you’re already thinking about a fixed mindset in some area.